seewoo5/seewoo5.github.io/research.md

 - Inequalities involving polynomials and quasimodular forms
 - On extremal quasimodular forms of higher levels
 - Positive quasimodular forms and uncertainty principle
+- Number of divisors of polynomials over function fields
 - (with H. Hong) TBD

 **Miscellaneous**